Riverscapes/riverscapes-docs-site/docs/initiatives/us-watersheds-conus-runs.md

 ### Geographic filter

 Along the international border between the USA and Canada, some watersheds have been split at the border, while others have not.
 While NHDPlus HR provides hydrographic data for these watersheds, other data needed for some models are not available.
-For our purposes we keep only those watersheds that where at least 90% of the area is inside the USA.
-The states layer from __ was used
+For our purposes we keep only those watersheds that where more than 90% of the area is inside the USA.
+The states layer `GU_StateOrTerritory` from [USGS National Boundary Dataset](https://www.sciencebase.gov/catalog/item/6477c7cad34e3ac335bed077) was used.
+We select all states where FCode is `State` and Not (Hawaii or Alaska).
+We then dissolved this and calculated the area of overlap with each HUC.

-### Cleaning

-There were some 1008 watersheds with duplicate records in the source.
-That is all fields, These were removed.

-Some watersheds overlap.
-For example, in Vermont the 0430 VPU has areas that overlap with 0415 VPU.
-As neither the [National Release 2](#national-release-2), nor our previous Riverscapes model runs include 0415 we

-Some watersheds were found in two VPUs: the

 ## Simplified cartographic representation

+For the purposes of quickly rendering national-scale maps, we created a geographically simplified version of the layer using __.

 ## Comparison to other versions